animeshinvinci/Bifrost/Tutorial.md

 }
 ```

 The changes we've made are highlighted in bold.
-The first and most obvious change is to import the Kamon dependency.
+The first and most obvious change is to import the Kamon dependency, ```import kamon.Kamon```.
 The other changes in detail are:

 1. We create a named Kamon metrics counter.
 This needs to have a unique name that helps us and Kamon identify it.
 The counter 'recording instrument' as Kamon call it has two simple methods of ```increment``` and ```decrement```.
 We'll only be using ```increment```.
 2. We create a graph flow that expects to receieve a message of type ```String```, increments the kamon counter and then passes on the message it received, unchanged.
 The increment method can take any numeric parameter, or even none but it seems best to be explicit and increment the counter by one for every message it receieves.